Italian-Style Roasted Butternut Squash Soup

 Instructions

 - Slice the squash in half lengthwise and scoop out the seeds with a large spoon.
-Drizzle the inside of the squash with olive oil and season with salt to taste.
-Place cut-side down on the baking sheet and put in the oven.
-Bake until the squash is tender when pierced with the tip of a knife, 30-35 minutes.
-Set aside until cool enough to handle.
+Drizzle the flesh side of the squash with olive oil and season generously with salt and black pepper.

 Make the soup

-- Heat the butter or olive oil in a large pot over medium heat.
-Add the leeks, onion and apple to the pot.
-Cook, stirring frequently, until the they're softened, 5-7 minutes.
+- Heat the olive oil in a large pot over medium heat.
+Add the onion to the pot.
+Cook, stirring frequently, until it's softened and translucent, 3-5 minutes.
+Pour the cream through a mesh strainer set over the soup pot (or just fish out the garlic cloves and cinnamon stick with a spoon).

 - Serve the soup in bowls, sprinkled with some parsley, chili and Parmesan cheese.